-20. If a home education student, who is 16, does not submit an annual evaluation, are districts permitted to terminate the home education program for the student?
+23. If a home education student, who is 16, does not submit an annual evaluation, are districts permitted to terminate the home education program for the student?

 Yes, if the district has notified the parent of failure to complete an annual evaluation, the parent does not provide a portfolio for review, AND the student has not submitted documentation to "drop-out", the district may terminate the home education program.
 Otherwise, the district may not terminate a home education student upon turning 16.
 Should a student wish to terminate their home education program at 16, the family must notify the school district.
 Section 1003.21, F.S. requires that students terminating enrollment at age 16 must be notified that their earning power is likely to be reduced.
-The district should maintain home education records at least four years after the completion (or termination) of the home education program.
+It is in the best interest of the student for the district to maintain home education records until the completion of high school.

-21. Are districts permitted to use FLVS transcripts as a method of evaluation?
+24. Are districts permitted to use FLVS transcripts as a method of evaluation?